cschutijser/tpp/transport-network.md

 When ACKing a packet, the ACK bit must be set to 1.

 Packets containing an ACK (so the ACK bit set to 1) must not contain a payload.
+Therefore, an ACK does not need to have a valid sequence number, which means the sequence number can be ignored.

 ### Miscellaneous